Table of content

 Here are some tips on how to scrape the web safely:

 After this pre-party, it’s time for the main course.
-Retailers want to scrape Amazon for many reasons as it carries vast amounts of valuable information from prices, products, reviews, and ratings to special deals and news.
+Retailers want to scrape Amazon for many reasons as it carries vast amounts of valuable information from prices, best products to sell on amazon, reviews, and ratings to special deals and news.
 With the data scraped from Amazon, you can solve many nerve-wracking and time-consuming business problems.
 Honestly, it’s like the chocolate factory of all the information you need!

 So if you need to collect large amounts of data from Amazon, try to use their API first.
 If you don’t find all that you need there, you can start scraping.
 You’ll probably want to use web scraping services as those guys know the solutions of dealing with enormous amounts of data.